 The UK, or rather 'The United Kingdom of Great Britain and Northern Ireland' includes the island of Great Britain (consisting of the countries of England, Scotland, and Wales), and the North-East part of Ireland (Eire).
 The country of England accounts for around 84% of the population of the UK

 This map shows the whole of the United Kingdom (in blue)

 Key facts to remember -

 The English summer consists of "three fine days and a thunderstorm". - Charles II

 England's weather can be summed up in two words - mild & varied.
 One minute it can be gorgeous sunshine, the next it can be cloudy, cold and raining.
-Even on extremely sunny days during summer, if someone goes out they will usually 'take a coat just in case' for the weather is so unpredictable and can change at any moment.
 This unpredictability also makes England's weather extremely interesting and frequently talked about.

 The warmest part of the country is the South, with Faversham in Kent having the highest ever recorded temperature of 38.5C (101.3F) on the 10th August 2003.

 During the winter months the warmest parts of England are along the South, and South-West, particularly the counties of Devon and Cornwall and around the London area.